 .
 We have 28 California locations to serve you.

 Anesthesia is toxic to the body when improperly administered.
 Too much anesthesia can adversely affect your organs and lead to brain damage, paralysis, coma, or death.
 If any of these situations happened to you or a loved one, act now to preserve your legal rights.

-Nadrich & Cohen, LLP has a team of experienced anesthesia malpractice lawyers who pursue and investigate anesthesia error claims on behalf of victims and their families.
+Nadrich & Cohen Accident Injury Lawyers has a team of experienced anesthesia malpractice lawyers who pursue and investigate anesthesia error claims on behalf of victims and their families.
 Our law firm has assembled a team of anesthesiologists, neurologists, cardiologists, psychiatrists, chemical scientists and pharmacological experts to take anesthesia error cases to trial.
 We leave no stone unturned in fighting to obtain maximum compensation for each client.

 You owe it to yourself and your family to choose a law firm that specializes in anesthesia malpractice lawsuits.
 Contact the California Law Firm of Nadrich & Cohen Accident Injury Lawyers now to speak with a member of our anesthesia malpractice team.
 The call is free of charge.
 We never collect a fee for our services, unless a recovery is made.
 Call us at 1-800-718-4658